Lisa Kelly (singer): Celtic Woman

-Kelly was again approached by Downes in 2004, and asked to be part of Celtic Woman, originally planned as a one-night event at Dublin's Helix Theatre.
+Kelly was again approached by Downes in 2004 and asked to be part of Celtic Woman, originally planned as a one-night event at Dublin's Helix Theatre.
 The group has since released several albums and DVD performances of their concerts and embarked on several world tours.

-She says she accepted a spot in Celtic Woman because "I wasn't doing anything else that day."
-She did not know any of the artists she would be performing with when they first got together but Kelly stated that "the show is blessed with the girls [the show's creators] picked."
+She says she accepted the spot in Celtic Woman because "I wasn't doing anything else that day."
+She did not know any of the artists she would be performing with when they first got together, but Kelly stated that "the show is blessed with the girls [the show's creators] picked."
 She has toured with Celtic Woman throughout most of their tours and appears in almost every CD and DVD to date.

 Kelly performs several songs with Celtic Woman.
-She sings "Send Me a Song" and "The Blessing", both originals that have been featured on the original and A New Journey CDs, DVDs, and tours respectively.
+She sings "Send Me a Song" and "The Blessing," both originals that have been featured on the original and A New Journey CDs, DVDs, and tours respectively.
 They were written by David Downes and feature him on the piano.
-Another song written by David Downes is "Green the Whole Year Round", which has been featured on the Christmas Celebration DVD and Greatest Journey CD and DVD, but not any tour.
 Kelly performed "The Voice" in A New Journey, which was originally supposed to be sung by Méav Ní Mhaolchatha, and also features fiddler Máiréad Nesbitt.
 "The Voice" was written by Irish novelist and composer Brendan Graham.
 Another song that Kelly performed in the original performance is "May It Be", originally from the movie The Lord of the Rings: The Fellowship of the Ring.
 Kelly sang "Caledonia" in A New Journey, and sang "Fields of Gold" during the Isle of Hope and Songs From the Heart tours.
 In Songs From the Heart, she also sang "The Moon's a Harsh Mistress," accompanied by Máiréad Nesbitt on the violin.

-During the spring 2008 A New Journey tour, and again during the "Believe" 2012 tour, Kelly took a break for the birth of her children.
-She was replaced by Alex Sharpe who later became a full-time member of Celtic Woman when Orla Fallon left.
-In the Believe tour, her place was filled in by Susan McFadden.
+During the spring 2008 A New Journey tour, and again during the "Believe" 2012 tour, Kelly took a break due to the birth of her children.
+She was replaced by Alex Sharpe, who later became a full-time member of Celtic Woman when Orla Fallon left.
+During the "Believe" tour, her place was filled in by Susan McFadden.

-Her second break from Celtic Woman was eventually announced as permanent in 2013, and McFadden became a permanent member of the group.
+Her second break from Celtic Woman was eventually announced as permanent in January 2013, and McFadden became a permanent member of the group.
+On leaving Celtic Woman, Kelly told Charlie Patton of the Florida Times-Union, "It was an amazing experience, but with four kids, I just needed stability."